 Lobna Mulla | View Articles

-Born to Egyptian parents, Lobna Youssef Mulla, along with her three siblings, was born and raised in the San Fernando Valley.
-She graduated from California State University, Northridge with a B.S. in Business Administration with a focus in Accounting.
-She was on the board of the Muslim Public Affairs Council for two years and worked for 10 years as an accountant before entering motherhood.
-In 2005, Lobna moved to Egypt with her husband, Shaykh Suhail Mulla, and her children for three years where she studied Arabic, Islamic Studies and Tajweed, before moving back to the States.
-Lobna has been working with the youth for the past 15 years in various capacities such as assisting with youth camps, leading halaqat, teaching tajweed classes, and leading a MAS Girl Scouts Troop.
-Currently, Lobna lives in Orange County with her husband and four children, where she is the Vice Chair for MAS Greater L.A.’s Tarbiya Department.
+Lobna Youssef Mulla was born and raised in greater Los Angeles, California.
+She graduated from California State University, Northridge in Business Administration with a focus in Accounting.
+Lobna served on the board of the Muslim Public Affairs Council for two years.
+She also worked as an accountant for ten years until she began her career as a mother.
+Lobna moved to Egypt for three years with her husband, Shaikh Suhail Mulla, and her children where she studied Arabic, Qur’anic Recitation and Islamic Studies before moving back to the United States.

 Muslema Purmul | View Articles